Sri Chinmoy San Diego 6-hour Race

 About the course

 The course is beautiful and unique--immersed in sights and sounds of nature and consisting of several "fingers" rather than just a round loop.
 Please note that all athletes must stay on the asphalt surface that encircles the lake.
 Although there is an off-road dirt trail at the lake edge, this is unmeasured and off-limits for the 6-hour race.
-Any athletes who go off the certified course will be disqualified.
+Athletes who go off the certified course will be disqualified.

-The asphalt loop will be shared with runners, walkers and bicyclists who are not part of the 6-hour race, cars with a permit are allowed on the road but typically there are very few and they're required to drive slowly.
-There is plenty of space along the loop.
+The asphalt loop will be shared with runners, walkers and bicyclists who are not part of the 6-hour race; cars with a permit are allowed on the road but typically there are very few and they're required to drive slowly.
+There is plenty of space along the course.
 A yellow center line divides the road.
 Regardless of what direction runners/walker/bicyclists are heading, they must stay to the right of the yellow line.
 The 6-hour race athletes will be running in a clockwise direction, hugging the lake.

 Race Staging Area, Aid Stations, Gear Area, etc.